-Candidate number: [e.g.] 0021

-Candidate name: [e.g.] Abdi Zachariah
+Candidate number: [e.g.] 0021 Candidate name: [e.g.] Abdi Zachariah

-At the end of the sample, the examiner should state clearly 'end of sample'.
+At the end of the recording, the examiner should state clearly 'end of recording'.

-Before the CD is despatched, spot checks must be made to ensure that every candidate is clearly audible.
-The contents of each CD must be clearly labelled.
-Each track on the CD should be re-named, giving the candidate name and number, rather than 'track 1', 'track 2' etc.
+Before the sample CD is despatched, spot checks must be made to ensure that every candidate is clearly audible.
+The contents of each sample CD must be clearly labelled.
+Each track on the sample CD should be renamed, giving the candidate name and number, rather than 'track 1', 'track 2' etc.